Quiirex/Quiirex/README.md

 - 🔭 Interested in the fields of Artificial Intelligence, Machine Learning, Deep learning and DevOps

-- ⚡ Fun fact: Computer was a job title, and the first programmers were women

 - 🥸 “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House